michaeldymock25/michaeldymock25.github.io/talks.md

 # Unrecorded talks

-Below I provide the slide decks for a series of talks I have given that were unfortunately (or fortunately in the instances where I [bombed](https://comedylens.com/why-comedians-bomb/)) not recorded:
+Below I provide the slide decks for a series of talks I have given in reverse chronological order that were unfortunately (or fortunately in the instances where I [bombed](https://comedylens.com/why-comedians-bomb/)) not recorded:

 [How significant is (statistical) significance?](/assets/TKRIA_2024_slides.pdf) intended to present at the The Kids Research Institute Australia Student Symposium in 2024 but was postponed